What Are Climate Victory Gardens

 It's a new twist on something that worked very well in the past.

-In March 1917, a National War Garden Commission encouraged citizens to grow and eat their own produce in what were called “war gardens” and “food gardens for defense.”
-The rationale was that by having American citizens grow much of their own food, that then the production of commercial farmers could be send diverted to:
+In March 1917, a National War Garden Commission encouraged U.S. citizens to grow and eat their own produce in what were called “war gardens” and “food gardens for defense.”
+The rationale was that by having American citizens grow much of their own food, then the production by commercial farmers could be sent to:

 - American military personnel abroad,